Analysis and Geoprocessing with NYC OpenData

 Loading R packages

-To implement these steps in R, we will be using the sf
+To implement these steps in R, we will be using the sf package (again)

 library(sf)

-NOTE: The code to produce Map 1 and Map 2 in R is in lab03_demo.R
+NOTE: The code to produce Map 1 and Map 2 in R is in lab03_demo.R on RStudio Cloud, and in Lab03PS03.zip (posted on Canvas).

 Loading spatial data

-Let’s load the NYC community district boundaries into R, using sf::read_sf()
+Let’s load the NYC community district boundaries into R, using sf::read_sf():

 nyc_cd = sf::read_sf("Data/NYC_Communities/NYC_CD.geojson")